Felsir/MonogameTetrisTutorial/Docs/4-1-Shaders.md

                 }
 ```

-Now the Monogame code will use the custom effect when drawing the cube.
-However, there is still some work to do to actually make the shader work.
-Let's dive into some theory on how shaders work.
+Now the Monogame code is instructed to use the custom effect when drawing the cube. **However, there is still some work to do to actually make the shader work!** Let's dive into some theory on how shaders function.

 ## The Pipeline
 Rendering computer graphics is often described as a series of steps in a pipeline, where each step performs a specific task in the process of transforming 3D data into a 2D image.
 Many of these steps are programmable, allowing for customization.
 The programs executed at these stages are collectively referred to as shaders.